germcauley/Python_GUI_Projects/README.md

 # Python_GUI_Projects
-Various Python projects using GUI
+Various Python projects using a GUI

-GUI.py allows user to upload a file containing list of urls and scan it.

-It returns the staus of the url and status of any redirect (if any)